-How Filial Responsibility is Defined
+How Filial Responsibility Is Defined

-Find Out What the Law Says About Your Parents' Medical Bills
+What the Law Says About Your Parents' Medical Bills

 Filial responsibility is defined as a duty owed by an adult child for his parents' necessities of life.
 So what happens when a parent in need of long-term health care is unable to pay for it?
 Many states have laws that can require adult children to be financially responsible for their parents' necessities of life when the parents don't have the means to pay for them on their own.

 The extent of this responsibility can vary by state.
 These laws are referred to as filial responsibility laws, and nursing homes and other long-term care facilities can use them as a means to seek reimbursement for unpaid bills.

 Pennsylvania Case May Point to a Trend

 Although filial responsibility laws have rarely been enforced in the past, a case in Pennsylvania may indicate a trend.
 In Health Care & Retirement Corporation of America v.
 Pittas (Pa.
 Super.
 Ct., No. 536 EDA 2011, May 7, 2012), the Pennsylvania Superior Court upheld a lower court's decision making an adult son liable for $93,000, a debt resulting from six months' skilled nursing care and treatment received by his mother at a Pennsylvania facility.